Professional retirement planning advice

 Personalised retirement planning solutions

-James Leighton was founded in 2010 and appointed representatives of Quilter Financial Services Limited and Quilter Mortgage Planning Limited, which are authorised and regulated by the Financial Conduct Authority (FCA).
-For decades, we have helped thousands of clients with their personalised retirement planning.
-Our qualified, experienced advisers will tailor your retirement plan to your current set of circumstances, needs and objectives for the future.
+James Leighton Wealth Management was introduced to give clients access to clear, personal financial advice alongside the firm’s established financial services experience.
+Our retirement planning team will tailor your retirement plan to your current set of circumstances, needs and objectives for the future.
 They will establish your vision for your retirement and find the most suitable means of helping you achieve it.
 We are proud to make financial planning services accessible to more people by keeping our fee structures low.
-We are based in Nottingham and work with clients in and around the area, as well as working remotely with clients across the rest of the UK.
-We were recognised as Business of the Year 2023 and Best Mortgage Firm 2023 at Quilter Financial Planning’s ‘Key Accounts’ Awards.

 42%